 The flavour of the crab permeates the whole dish too so you end up with a very light coating of extremely richly flavoured sauce over delicate linguine.

-Closeup of tomato and crab linguine in a bowl.
+overhead closeup: tomato and crab linguine recipe in a bowl

 Why this recipe?

-We spent days just wandering Venice and ate some amazing food including this pasta dish.
-I hunted down an authentic Venetian cuisine cookbook and this recipe has been adapted from that.
+We spent days just wandering Venice and eating some amazing food, including this pasta dish.
+I hunted down an authentic Venetian cuisine cookbook, and this recipe has been adapted from that.

 More recipes you’ll love

-A fork lifting linguine out of a black bowl.
+A fork lifting crab linguine out of a black bowl.

 This authentic Venetian Crab Linguine, like all Italian food is simple flavours in an easy meal that tastes amazing.